-This document defines the Security Policy for the Dynatrace Java Crypto Module, hereafter denoted the Module.
+This document defines the Security Policy for the Legion of the Bouncy Castle Inc. FIPS Java API (BC-FJA) Module, hereafter denoted the Module.
 The Module is a cryptographic library.
 The Module meets FIPS 140-2 overall Level 1 requirements.
-The SW version is 1.0.2.1.
+The SW version is 1.0.1.

-The cryptographic module was tested on the following operational environments on the general-purpose computer (GPC) platforms detailed in Table 1.
+The cryptographic module was tested on the following operational environment on the general purpose computer (GPC) platforms detailed in Table 1.